babsey/nest-desktop-docs/user/setup/python.rst

       nest-server start

 NEST Server is now running at http://localhost:52425.
-You can find the detailed information on NEST Server :doc:`here <nest-simulator:connect_nest/nest_server>`.

 .. note::
    Before you start :code:`nest-server`, you have to export environment variables: